 Measuring Recovery Efficiency

-Three metrics: recovery rate (percentage of submitted amounts recovered), time to recovery (average days from case submission to payment), and net recovery (amount recovered minus all costs).
-An efficient agency reports all three — not just the one that looks best.
+Three metrics: recovery rate, time to recovery, and net recovery (amount recovered minus all costs).
+An efficient agency reports all three.

 Frequently Asked Questions